mjwolfe91/covid_partisan_news_nlp/README.md

 # Investigating the progression of COVID-19 as a partisan issue in the United States

-## Partisan Issue:
+## Partisan Issue ~ Potential Topics:
-1. Affective Behavior Analysis of Partisan Issues with COVID-19: What Roles Do Politics Play in Policy Decisions During a Pandemic
+1. Affective Behavior Analysis of Partisan Issues with COVID-19: What Roles Do Politics Play in Policy Decisions During a Pandemic.
-2.
+2. Deep Learning for Identification of Partisan Issues Related to COVID-19.
-3.
+3. Detection of Partisan Issues Mentioned In Tweets Using ELMo
 4.

 ## Datasets: